chmouel/ftp-cloudfs/README.rst

 CACHE MANAGEMENT
 ================

-Both `Rackspace Cloud Files`_ or to `OpenStack Swift`_ are a object storages and not real file systems.
+Both `Rackspace Cloud Files`_ and `OpenStack Swift`_ are a object storages and not real file systems.
 This proxy simulates enough file system functionality to be used over FTP, but it has a performance hit.

-To improve the performance we use a cache, that can be local or external (with Memcache).
+To improve the performance a cache is used.
+It can be local or external (with Memcache).
 By default a local cache is used, unless one or more Memcache servers are configured.